 The CTS Team

-- We are working with our local experience, tour, casas particulares and transport partners to implement vigilant hygiene and safety practices in line with COVID-19 regulations.
-We will be sharing more information about our Cuba Safe Travel program in the coming weeks.
+- We are working with our local experience, tour, casas particulares and transport partners to ensure vigilant hygiene and safety practices in line with COVID-19 regulations.